 17. Of all managers, 24 percent do not receive any useful business strategy information from other departments. (the performance factory)

 18. Only about 20% of workers say their managers coach them regularly to help them improve their performance.
 (HRI)

 19. Companies rarely track performance against long-term plans: less than 15% of companies make it a regular practice to go back and compare the business’s results with the performance forecast for each unit in its prior years’ strategic plans.
 (Harvard Business Review)

 20. For a typical business unit, top management and the board should monitor no more than 3 to 5 metrics, representing different areas of the business for each of the three time frames: short-term, over the next 1-5 years, and long-term.
 (Mc Kinsey Quarterly)

-This strategy execution ebook will get you started.
-It covers six crucial strategy execution challenges and offers practical tips on how to overcome them.
+This strategy execution ebook covers six crucial strategy implementation challenges and offers practical tips on how to overcome them.

 3. Strategy Execution framework: the 8